 “Life is Fragile”

 China is developing so rapidly that often safety is sacrificed for the sake of speed.
-Reports of accidents which result in untimely ends are a daily occurrence.
-Even on the roads drivers trust lucky charms over seat belts and the buses are so over-crowded that saying a few Hail Mary‘s is almost mandatory when boarding.
+Reports of accidents that result in untimely ends are a daily occurrence.
+Even on the roads, drivers trust lucky charms over seat belts and the buses are so overcrowded that saying a few Hail Mary‘s is almost mandatory when boarding.

 While the novelty of living here does tend to wear thin at times there’s always something new to discover and explore.
 Although my Chinese is extremely limited I’ve learnt how to get by and life is quite comfortable.
 China is generally friendly towards foreigners as long as you respect their culture.